CSML-Inha/CSML-Inha/README.md

 # Control Systems and Mechatronics Lab
-## Department of Mechnical Engineering, Inha University, South Korea
+## Department of Mechnical Engineering, Inha University.
 <!--
 **CSML-Inha/CSML-Inha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.